 How Stash Works

 Unlike a robo-advisor, which directly invests money for you in a diversified portfolio, Stash aims to guide you in the process of picking investments in ETFs and individual stocks.
-The platform grants access to roughly 60 ETFs and 150 stocks.
+The platform grants access to over 288 single stocks and ETFs.

-Stash is great for investors who want more control over their portfolios than robo-advisors offer but need hands-on assistance.
+Stash can be great for investors who want more control over their portfolios than robo-advisors offer but need hands-on assistance.
 Users can also buy fractional shares of popular companies such as Amazon or Facebook without spending thousands of dollars.

-Additional perks of the app include tools such as a retirement calculator and a Stash Coach, which offers guidance, challenges and trivia, and an entire section dedicated to educational content.
+Additional perks of the app include tools such as a retirement calculator and an entire section dedicated to educational content.

 How to Get Started

 To sign up, users need to create an account in the iOS or Android App, or on the company’s website.
-Stash requires $5 to begin investing and $0 to open a savings account.
+Stash requires $5 to begin investing and $0 to open a checking account.